 1. Ashok Kumar ("Petitioner") has filed a petition under Section 12 of the Consumer Protection Act, 1986, bearing number C.C.
 No. 213 of 2014, dated November 25, 2014 ("Petition") before the District Consumer Dispute Redressal Forum, Kollam ("District Consumer Forum") against our Company ("Respondent").
-The Petitioner has stated in the Petition, that a ring was pledged with the Respondent, for a sum of ₹0.36 lacs, on December 18, 2012.
+The Petitioner has stated in the Petition, that a ring was pledged with the Respondent, for a sum of ₹0.36 lakhs, on December 18, 2012.
 On attempting to redeem the pledge, on October 13, 2014, the Petitioner was informed that the ring had been auctioned by the Respondent.
 Being aggrieved by the lack of due notice and an opportunity to redeem the pledged ring, the Petitioner approached the District Consumer Forum.
-The Petitioner, in the Petition has requested the District Consumer Forum to direct the Respondent to pay ₹0.8 lacs toward the cost of the ring and ₹0.05 lacs towards damages.
+The Petitioner, in the Petition has requested the District Consumer Forum to direct the Respondent to pay ₹0.8 lakhs toward the cost of the ring and ₹0.05 lakhs towards damages.
 The District Consumer Forum issued a notice dated December 1, 2014 and directed the Respondents to file their reply.
-The date of hearing was scheduled for December 29, 2014.
+The District Consumer Forum vide an order dated February 18, 2015 found in the favour of the Petitioner ("Order").
+Our Company is in the process of filing an appeal against the Order.
 The matter is currently pending.